dotnetcore/DotnetSpider/README.md

 	public static void Main()
 	{
-		JdSkuSampleSpider spider = new JdSkuSampleSpider();
-		spider.Run();
+		Startup.Run(new string[] { "-s:JdSkuSample", "-tid:JdSkuSample", "-i:guid" });
 	}

 #### WebDriver Support

 When you want to collect a page JS loaded, there is only one thing to do, set the downloader to WebDriverDownloader.

-	context.SetDownloader(new WebDriverDownloader(Browser.Chrome));
-	or
-	spider.SetDownloader(new WebDriverDownloader(Browser.Chrome));
+	Downloader=new WebDriverDownloader(Browser.Chrome);

 [See a complete sample](https://github.com/zlzforever/DotnetSpider/blob/master/src/DotnetSpider.Sample/JdSkuWebDriverSample.cs)

 NOTE:

-1. Make sure there is a  ChromeDriver.exe in bin forlder when you set Browser to Chrome.
+1. Make sure there is a  ChromeDriver.exe in bin forlder when you try to use Chrome.
 You can contain it to your project via NUGET manager: Chromium.ChromeDriver
-2. Make sure you already add a *.webdriver Firefox profile when you set Browser to Firefox: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles
+2. Make sure you already add a *.webdriver Firefox profile when you try to use Firefox: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles
-3. Make sure there is a PhantomJS.exe in bin folder when you set Browser to PhantomJS.
+3. Make sure there is a PhantomJS.exe in bin folder when you try to use PhantomJS.
 You can contain it to your project via NUGET manager: PhantomJS

-### Monitor
+### Monitor and Database log

-1. Set logAndStatusConnectString to correct mysql connect string in config.ini project DotnetSpider.Sample.
+1. Set connectString to correct mysql connect string in config.ini project DotnetSpider.Sample.
-2. Update MySqlConnectString in appsettings.json in DotnetSpider.Enterpise project.
+2. Run your EntitySpider then check data in database: dotnetspider

 ### Web Manager